dileepmanelli/ML_Hotel_Booking_Cancellation_Prediction/README.md

 # Hotel_Booking_Cancellation_Prediction

+# Introduction to Hotel Booking Cancellation Prediction
+In the dynamic landscape of the hospitality industry, online hotel booking platforms such as OYO, MakeMyTrip (MMT), and Goibibo play a pivotal role in facilitating convenient and seamless accommodation reservations for travelers worldwide.
+While these platforms offer users the flexibility to plan and book their stays with ease, the occurrence of booking cancellations is a common phenomenon that can impact both guests and hoteliers.

+# User Perspective:
+Flexibility and Convenience: Users appreciate the flexibility provided by these platforms, enabling them to make reservations at their preferred hotels effortlessly.

+Unforeseen Circumstances: Despite careful planning, unforeseen circumstances may lead to the need for cancellations.
+These could range from changes in travel itineraries, emergencies, or shifts in personal plans.

+Cancellation Policies: Hotel booking platforms typically have cancellation policies outlining the terms and conditions associated with canceling a reservation.
+Understanding these policies becomes crucial for users.

+# Industry Perspective:
+Operational Challenges: For hotels, managing and optimizing room occupancy is vital for operational efficiency.
+Frequent cancellations can pose challenges in maintaining a stable revenue stream.

+Dynamic Pricing: Hoteliers often use dynamic pricing strategies, adjusting room rates based on demand and supply.
+Cancellations can disrupt these strategies and impact revenue projections.

+Data-Driven Insights: Predicting hotel booking cancellations becomes a valuable tool for both users and hoteliers.
+By leveraging machine learning models, these platforms can gain insights into potential cancellations, allowing for proactive measures.

+# How Predictive Models Help:
+Enhanced User Experience: Predicting cancellations allows platforms to provide users with personalized recommendations and alternatives in case of potential changes in plans.

+Revenue Management: Hoteliers can benefit from predictive models by optimizing room pricing and allocation, minimizing the impact of cancellations on overall revenue.

+Resource Optimization: Anticipating cancellations enables hotels to manage staff and resources more efficiently, ensuring optimal service levels even during fluctuations in occupancy.

-This repository contains the code for a Machine Learning model that predicts hotel booking cancellations.
-The dataset used for this project is sourced from a hotel booking dataset available on Kaggle.
+This contains the code for a Machine Learning model that predicts hotel booking cancellations.
+The dataset used for this project is sourced from a hotel booking dataset available on kaggle.
 The project is structured as follows:

 # 1. Data Reading and Cleaning
 The initial steps involve reading the dataset and performing necessary data cleaning.
 This includes handling missing values, dropping irrelevant columns, and addressing instances where the combination of adults, children, and babies is zero.